The employing company needs:

 All that is needed to apply for a reentry permit is one passport photo, plus a signed application form.
 Reentry permits are issued approximately 45 minutes after application is submitted - and is in the form of a full-page ink stamp in passport.

-Important: If a foreigner enters Thailand with a 90-day entry permit, then applies for an entry permit extension, and receives a 30-day "under consideration" extension, and then receives the one-year entry permit extensions - the during this process, the applicant has THREE DIFFERENT entry permits - and a SEPARATE reentry permit is required for each period, if applicant will depart Thailand during that period.
+Important: If a foreigner enters Thailand with a 90-day entry permit, then applies for an entry permit extension, and receives a 30-day "under consideration" extension, and then receives the one-year entry permit extension - then during this process, the applicant has THREE DIFFERENT entry permits - and a SEPARATE reentry permit is required for each period, if applicant will depart Thailand during that period.
 Note that this rule applies to the 30-day "under consideration" extension.